It’s Not Stretching the Truth: Yoga is Great for Weight Loss

 - Yoga boosts endorphins - Like all forms of exercise, yoga boosts your endorphins, chemicals in the brain that cause a sense of wellbeing.

-Yoga for weight loss is not necessarily the quickest form of weight loss.
+Yoga for losing weight is not necessarily the quickest form of weight loss.
 However, it can help reduce stress, and increased stress has been linked to weight gain.
 Yoga is a form of aerobic exercise that can provide an excellent workout.
 In addition, there are many other benefits, such as improved flexibility, mental clarity and the centering of body and mind.